NethServer/docs/administrator-manual/en/accounts.rst

 Changing the password
 ---------------------

 Users can change their password from the ``/user-settings`` web page.
-To enable it see :ref:`user-settings-section`.
+To enable it see :ref:`user_settings-section`.

 If the system is bound to an Active Directory account provider, users can change their password also using the Windows tools.
 In this case you can not set passwords shorter than 6 *characters* regardless of the server policies.
 Windows performs preliminary checks and sends the password to the server where it is evaluated according to the :ref:`configured policies <password-management-section>`.